 We all know that splurging on a spa treatment or couples massage is almost obligatory on a honeymoon.
 But what about taking it outside; taking a massage in a Spa pavilion with a gentle breeze and glorious views of the mountains and sea all around you.
 This is on offer at the Twelve Apostles Hotel & Spa.
 You don’t have to stay at the hotel to book a spa treatment but as the hotel is very romantic – why not splash out?

 If you enjoy riding, check out the horse riding on Noordhoek Beach.
 This long wide stretch of white sand is perfect for cantering along with your adored one.
 You don’t have to be an expert rider as they will cater to riders of all abilities but it helps if you know the front end of the horse from the back…

 10) Take the long way round – Kalk bay, penguins, Chapmans Peak, wine estates

-If you are hiring a car (or considering it), we really recommend taking a long slow meander around the Cape Peninsula.
+If you are hiring a car, we really recommend taking a long slow meander around the Cape Peninsula.
 The scheduled day tours fit in Kirstenbosch gardens as well and then you have to keep motoring.
 By taking Kirstenbosch out – a romantic and relaxing destination in its own right – you give yourselves enough time to enjoy the ride.
 Take in Chapmans Peak, Cape Point, the penguins at Boulders Beach, Kalk Bay and the Constantia wine estates.